jasondevans/studyguides/CodingStudyGuide.md

 after `Set()` is called, only allowing one thread to proceed, whereas `ManualResetEvent` stays "open" for all threads, until manually closed again.

-## Function Pointers / Delegates / Functions as Objects
+## Function Pointers / Delegates / Functions as Objects / Callable Objects

 ### C#
 Delegates: